Skip to content

 Structured notes may enable an investor to generate additional yield by taking on tail risk, differentiated from the three types of risk already more common in fixed-income investing.
 Contingent yield notes specifically are structured products designed to generate income that offer a coupon payment dependent on the price of an underlying security like the indices in Exhibit 5.
 Here are some attributes of these notes:

-• Performance-based thresholds: Contingency on underlier performance is engineered through performance-based thresholds such as barriers and buffers, which may trigger either coupon payments as yield or principal repayment at maturity.
+• Performance-Based Thresholds: Contingency on underlier performance is engineered through performance-based thresholds such as barriers and buffers, which may trigger either coupon payments as yield or principal repayment at maturity.
 The maintenance of these thresholds is then based on the performance of the underlying investment and whether the thresholds are breached.
 Therefore, the assumed chief risk to generate a coupon yield is the tail risk of the underlying investment.

-• Custom terms: Terms such as coupon payments will vary depending on which features may be included.
+• Custom Terms: Terms such as coupon payments will vary depending on which features may be included.
 While there may be a relationship between the coupon barrier and the coupon itself, there are many other factors that determine the terms of a contingent yield note.
 Terms previously discussed such as credit risk, maturity, underliers, liquidity, and even interest-rate risk may impact the expected coupon and ongoing performance of structured notes.

-• Differentiated risks: While risks exist among structured notes, these trade-offs may have the potential to provide investors with opportunities for enhanced yield and supplemental differentiated income.
+• Differentiated Risks: While risks exist among structured notes, these trade-offs may have the potential to provide investors with opportunities for enhanced yield and supplemental differentiated income.
 Adding differentiated sources of risk, return, and income may add to the overall diversification of portfolios, and as we have shown, risks not commonly associated with traditional fixed income.

 In general, structured notes have the potential to be a way for certain investors to meet income objectives However, given the wide variety of strategies, terms, and components, advisors, along with their clients, must understand several key risks that differentiate these investments from traditional securities.